boolean-uk/tdd-cohort-manager-challenge/domain-model.md

 - (DONE) Add student to a specific cohort
 - Remove a cohort by cohort name
 - (DONE) Remove student from a specific cohort
-- Return errors if student or cohort not found
+- (DONE) Return errors if student or cohort not found

 A cohort should have a list of students.
 Each student should have a studentID, first name, last name, github username, email.